You can’t deceive Nigerians into another journey of doom - S’South youths to APC

-2023: Tinubu, Shettima’s Ambition Threatened, As S’South Youths Back Atiku, Okowa’s Candidacy
+2023: Tinubu, Shettima Shiver As S’South Youths Issue Strong Statement Against APC

 - The Nigerian youths are not taking things lightly with the politicians regarding the forthcoming general election